ETCM/basic-sysadmin-test/compliance/README.md

 Bullet points will suffice for this.

--Create bit level copy of the system
+- Create bit level copy of the system
--Verify if any data is actually insecure
+- Verify if any data is actually insecure
--Copy all log data such as Apache Access Logs and MySQL logs -Set up monitoring for the particular user within reason -Update all software to the current versions and patch levels
+- Copy all log data such as Apache Access Logs and MySQL logs
+- Set up monitoring for the particular user within reason
+- Update all software to the current versions and patch levels